 - Loss of a single phase on three-phase motors can damage equipment and lead to costly repairs.

-- Phase loss can result from a downed power line, a blown fuse or equipment failure in your facility.
+- Phase loss can result from a downed power line, a blown fuse or equipment failure.

-- Phase monitors can detect phase loss and disconnect equipment to prevent damage.
+- Voltage monitors can detect phase loss and disconnect equipment to prevent damage.

-Three-phase motors are commonly used in commercial and industrial facilities.
+Three-phase motors are commonly used for pumps and fans, as was well as industrial process equipment.
 Loss of a single phase can damage equipment, resulting in reduced productivity and costly repairs.
-If three-phase equipment is critical to your operations, phase protection makes good business sense.
+This loss is commonly known as single phasing.
+In applications where three-phase equipment is critical to operations, phase protection makes good business sense.

 A small phase voltage unbalance will not typically harm a motor.
-However, greater unbalances often lead to insulation breakdown and shorter equipment life.
-The complete loss of a phase is essentially an extreme phase unbalance.
-It is more difficult to detect than simple phase unbalance and it can damage a motor very quickly.
-If not detected within as little as five seconds, it may lead to costly repair or replacement of the motor.
+However, greater unbalances often lead to insulation breakdowns and shorter equipment life.
+The complete loss of a phase is more difficult to detect than simple phase unbalance, and it can damage a motor quickly.
+If not detected within as little as five seconds, it may lead to costly repair or replacement.

 Phase loss protection

 Phase loss protection devices are relatively inexpensive and simple to install.
-They provide protection by disconnecting equipment from the circuit when phase loss is sensed.
-The most commonly used phase protection solution is a phase monitor.
+They provide protection by disconnecting the equipment from the circuit when phase loss is detected.
+Phase or voltage monitors are the most common solution.

-In addition to voltage, most phase monitors also measure current or phase angle, which—in addition to small voltage changes—indicates phase loss.
+In addition to voltage, most phase monitors also measure current and phase angle, which can indicate phase loss, as well.
 Phase monitors detect over-voltage, under-voltage, phase reversal and excessive on/off cycling — all of which can damage motors.
 They react to total phase loss or phase unbalance.
-The action taken by the monitor can range from audible or visible alarms to complete shutdown of the motor.
+The monitor can send an audible or visible alarm, or completely shut the motor down.

-Phase monitors can be installed at each motor, or on the secondary side of the circuit.
-A shunt trip capacitor should be added when the monitor is placed on the secondary side of the circuit, so it will still operate if there is a loss of power.
+Phase monitors can be installed on each motor or on the secondary side of the circuit.
+Add a shunt trip capacitor when placing the monitor on the secondary side so that it will still operate if there is a loss of power.
 Choose phase monitors based on the incoming line voltage and the detected frequency.

-While phase protection may cost you a small amount of money upfront, it can help save you thousands of dollars in lost production and equipment repair or replacement.
+While phase protection may cost a small amount of money upfront, it can help to save thousands of dollars in lost production and equipment repair or replacement.